cloud-gov/pages-example-api-website/README.md

 ## Features

-- Dynamic Table: Using vanilla JavaScript, the JSON response data is used to build the table header and rows then append them to an empty HTML table element within the static page.
-Pages servers everything client site so upon any changes to the backend database, during page load those changes will be reflect on the page.
+- **Dynamic Table**: Using vanilla JavaScript, the JSON response data is used to build the table header and rows then append them to an empty HTML table element within the static page.
+Pages serves everything client site so upon any changes to the backend database, during page load those changes will be reflect on the page.

-- Responsive Design: The HTML table uses a grid layout ensuring that the table is easiliy viewable on device of different sizes
+- **Responsive Design**: The HTML table uses a grid layout ensuring that the table is easiliy viewable on device of different sizes.

-- U.S. Web Design Sysatem (USWDS) Compliant: Utilizes USWDS design principles, styling and accessiblity standards.
+- **U.S. Web Design System (USWDS) Compliant**: Utilizes USWDS design principles, styling and accessiblity standards.
 The site is also mobile device friendly.

 ## Development